 (GBR) Andy Murray def (SRB) Viktor Troicki 6-3, 6-2

 Make it 8-0 for Andy Murray against Viktor Troiki.
-It took a game or two for the 2012 Gold Medalist to adjust to the cooler conditions that settled in after the morning’s wind storm.
+It took a game or two for the 2012 Gold Medalist to adjust to the cooler conditions that settled-in after the morning’s wind storm.
 He and Troicki traded breaks to start the match.
 Then Murray got to work.
-Andy protected his serve the rest of the way, delivered three more breaks, and stolled-off Center Court in an hour and 20-minutes with a straight-sets win.
+Andy protected his serve the rest of the way, delivered three more breaks, and strolled off Center Court in an hour and 20-minutes behind a straight-sets win.

 The World #2 comes into Rio after winning his 2nd Wimbledon Championship.
 In fact, Andy hasn’t lost a match since falling to Novak Djokovic two months ago in the French Open Final.

-How impressive has Britain’s best been this year?
+How impressive has Britain’s best talent been this year?
 Let’s walk through it…

 He’s 40-6 on the season.
 That’s impressive.

 The night session’s first match was supposed to feature a 1st-Round clash between Garbine Muguruza and Jelena Jankovic; however, shortly before play, Jelena’s camp announced that she couldn’t compete because of a “ruptured pectoral muscle.”

 On site for her Sunday night doubles match with partner Raluca Olaru, the 24-year-old Romanian was tapped to be Jelena’s replacement.
 Imagine THAT being your Summer Games debut – learning just hours prior that you’re in the Singles draw, taking on the reigning French Open Champion!